-Banks, brokerages and mutual fund companies offer money market mutual funds, or MMFs.
-They're most commonly used by people with brokerage accounts who sell a stock and then put the proceeds in a MMF until they decide where to reinvest the cash.
-But these funds can be used to build cash for an emergency fund or other short-term goals.
+Money market mutual funds -- also known as money market funds or MMFs -- are a saving and investing option offered by banks, brokerages and mutual fund companies.
+They're often used by people with brokerage accounts who sell a stock and then want a parking spot for the proceeds until they decide where to reinvest the money.
+But these funds also might be used to build cash for an emergency fund or other short-term goals.

-Money market funds are not FDIC-insured, even if you open an account at a bank.
-That means there is some risk but, historically, it has been slight.
-You may find that what little risk exists is worth it because money market funds traditionally pay a better interest rate than a bank money market account, or MMA.
+MMFs are not FDIC-insured, even when you buy them at a bank.
+That means there is some risk but historically, it has been slight.
+You may find that the small amount of risk is worth it because money market funds traditionally pay a better interest rate than a bank money market account, or MMA.

-Money market funds are regulated and are required to invest in short-term debt securities such as certificates of deposits and U.S. Treasury bills.
-The funds try to maintain a share price of $1; however, there's no guarantee a fund will be able to maintain the share price.
+MMFs are regulated by the Securities and Exchange Commission, or the SEC, and are required to invest in short-term debt securities, such as certificates of deposits and U.S. Treasury bills.
+The funds have historically tried to maintain a share price of $1, but there's no guarantee a fund will be able to maintain the share price.

-There have been two cases where money market funds have "broken the buck" -- failed to maintain the $1 share price.
-The first instance involved the Community Bankers U.S. Government Money Market Fund, which was liquidated in 1994 at $0.96 on the dollar.
+There have been 2 cases in which money market funds have "broken the buck," or failed to maintain the $1 share price.
+The first involved the Community Bankers U.S. Government Money Market Fund, which was liquidated in 1994 at 96 cents on the dollar.
 It was an institutional fund and no retail investors lost money.

 The second failure was Reserve Primary Money Fund, which broke the buck in 2008.
-Reserve was the nation's first money market fund and, by the time it is resolved, consumers may lose an estimated $0.02 to $0.08 on the dollar.
+Reserve was the nation's first money market fund; investors eventually received 99.1 cents per share.

-But, by and large, money market funds are not problematic and, in fact, have one of the best records for safety.
+But, by and large, money market funds have not been problematic and have one of the best records for safety.

-- Check writing and money transfer privileges (often have minimum requirements, limitations and fees).
+- They come with check-writing and money transfer privileges (often with minimum requirements, limitations and fees).

 - Withdrawals may have fees.

-- Safe, secure and regulated short-term debt securities.
+- They are safe, secure and regulated short-term debt securities.

 - Fees (expense ratio) are included to cover fund management.